samzabala/framework/docs/sections/components/accordion.md

 ## Styling accordion setup

-Note that all descentants of `[data-toggle="accordion"]` has pointer-events none to allow the toggle to do its thing without being bugged out by its content
+Note that all descentants of `[data-toggle-accordion]` has pointer-events none to allow the toggle to do its thing without being bugged out by its content

 `.accordion` on the other hand is being styled with just a `display:none;` or `display:block;` depending on its status.